 Christina is an experienced non-profit professional with almost a decade working within the military and first responder community.
 Her experience has focused on both communications and grassroots efforts, with a specific interest in digital outreach.
-In 2009 she was able to attend Montgomery County Police’s Crisis Intervention Training, which has assisted in her understanding of the outreach our First Responders do regularly as well as to the kind of awareness they need.
+Prior to joining the team, Christina worked for various advocacy based non-profits in the DC metro area.
+She is a passionate Philadelphia sports fan, and loves diving.

 Matt Peeling is the Chief Information Officer and Chief Information Security Officer for Mosaic Community Services – Sheppard Pratt Health System, Maryland’s largest provider of behavioral health and substance abuse services.
 He is a non-combat medically retired medical specialist with the United States Army Reserve and a former volunteer firefighter.
 Aided by his passion, and driven by his rich family history of service in the military and law enforcement, Matt has spent over 30 years working with human service organizations across the nation helping those in need.